-The main goal of Harness Cloud Cost Management is to allow for the shifting down and democratizing of cloud cost information from finance to engineering teams.
+The main goal of Harness Cloud Cost Management, a cloud finops tool, is to allow for the shifting down and democratizing of cloud cost information from finance to engineering teams.
 Now you as an engineer can see the impact of choices on your cloud spend.
 Getting up and started with Cloud Cost Optimization is pretty simple, especially that you can take Cloud Cost Management for a trial and see that the proof is in the pudding.

 Once Cloud Cost Management is up and running and recommendations start to appear, how do you execute the recommendations?
 If you are thinking about taking Cloud Cost Management for a trial or starting your journey with the product in your organization, Harness Continuous Delivery can execute those changes for you.